MariusMaur/simpledenovotranscripts/README.md

 The script automates a workflow of either fetching Sequence Read Archive (SRA) data or local data, and then setting up configurations to run one of two snakemake pipelines. `--sra` runs SRA prefetch before starting the pipeline [Snakefile_SRA](/snakefiles/Snakefile_SRA), while `--local` starts directly with QC and trimming of input reads.

-**Disclaimer: this is written specifically for the venom group at UiO and is integrated with the HPC Saga at Sigma2.**
+**This is written specifically for the venom group at UiO and is integrated with the HPC Saga at Sigma2.**

 ## Usage